Real Estate Investing With Hard Money Loan

 Property or house flipping is also known as real estate trading.
 One can consider a property flipper to a trader in the stock market who is a short term investor.

 Good knowledge of the real estate market can be a deciding factor otherwise figuring out a good project to invest in can be a challenging task.
-As a flipper, if you succeed to close at a price which is lower than its intrinsic value you already have made a profit.
+As a flipper, if you succeed to close at a price that is lower than its intrinsic value you already have made a profit.
 They would avoid paying too much for a property and also have a fair idea about how much more capital it would require for repairs.

 Profits are made when you buy, not when you sell.